elpapi42/deepbay/README.md

 ## Installation

-You can use pip for install this from PyPi just use:
+You can use pip for install this from PyPi, just use:

 !pip install deepbay